 If you are unfamiliar with the local language, carry a card or matchbook with the hotel's name and address.
 You can show the card or matchbook to a cab driver or police officer if you get lost.
 Before leaving the United States, make up several pocket cards with key phrases in the local language. (i.e., "Which way is the airport?" and "Where are the restrooms?")

 Be careful when out on the town at night.
 Watch your drinks being poured and never accept a drink from a stranger.
 Get advice from your hotel concierge or other trusted source about reputable restaurants and other entertainment.
 Avoid being out on the streets late at night.
 Have your hotel arrange for car service or taxi service and know the addresses and directions before getting in the car.

 If you're charting unknown territory, you're going to want to take extra precautions to avoid putting yourself in harm's way.
 Plan for the worst.
 Pack a survival kit that includes your first aid kit, a map, compass, flashlight, knife, waterproof firestarter, personal shelter, whistle, warm clothing, sturdy hiking boots, rain wear, high-energy food and water.
 Ask your doctor about necessary immunizations.
 Take a first aid course before you leave and learn the ABC's of treating emergencies.
 Learn to recognize medical emergencies and respond to them immediately and appropriately, comforting the victim until help arrives.
 As common sense would dictate, avoid areas of natural hazards such as avalanche, rock fall, floods, and hazardous plants and animals, and check for potential hazards of terrain, sanitation (including infectious disease) and climate.

 Although you can't anticipate every contingency, these are steps you can take to ensure a healthy vacation.
-For travelers with special needs, your travel agent can assist you with any personalized services.
+For travelers with special needs, your travel advisor can assist you with any personalized services.

 For additional information, visit these Web sites: